-Photography by: Ketel One
+Photography by Ketel One

-The normally straight-laced Dutch really let their hair down to make the most of the festivities.
+The normally straight-laced Dutch (usually) really let their hair down and make the most of the festivities.
 Known as oranjegekte, or orange madness after the national colour, the Dutch dress up in the most unlikely and extravagant orange outfits often topped off with an orange wig or over-sized orange sunglasses.
 Then it's all aboard the canal boats to live the real King's Day experience with friends and family.
 It's the largest and most colourful festival in the Netherlands, particularly in Amsterdam where the whole city stops and the party starts.

 Koningsdag is also renowned for vrijmarkt.
-Literally translating as 'free market' this is best likened to a national boot fair where the Dutch sell unwanted possessions.
+Literally translating as 'free market', this is best likened to a national boot fair where the Dutch sell unwanted possessions.

 One of our Dutch bartender friends and finalist of Diageo's World Class competition in 2012, Fjalar Goud, also crafted a cocktail using Ketel One vodka to honour the day.
 Called The King Of Orange he crowned the cocktail, literally, with a zest of orange.